Mr England 2017/ 2018 – Jack Eyers

 Jack will be representing England at the next Mr World final !

-In October 2017, Jack has made the move to Leicester City as he’s now in training for the next Paralympics.
+In October 2017, Jack has made the move to Leicester City is training for the next Paralympics.
 Jack will be training weekly as part of Team GB for a brand new sport called “Paracanoe” which is being introduced to the games in Tokyo 2020.
-Now that Jack has relocated to Leicester he is also starting his personal training sessions at the Sanctuary Workshops in Aylestone Leicester.

 “My ambition is to be a full-time athlete by 2020, “ said Jack who is travelling to Russia before going off to Sri Lanka in November with modeling and Mr England appearances.

-Already Envoy London has made Jack a bespoke wardrobe ready for Mr World and Jack has been invited on a trip to Sri Lanka in November to Hameedia House by the owner of the brand Mr Fouzul Hameed to model for the brand.
+Already Envoy London invited Jack and the two runners up on a trip to Sri Lanka in November to Hameedia House by the owner of the brand Mr Fouzul Hameed to model for the brand.

 Jacks Bio in his own words